jkeger/arctic/README.md

 ------------
 The parameters for a trap species.

 See the `Trap` and child class docstrings in `traps.cpp` for the full documentation.

-### Default trap species (WIP)
+### Standard (WIP)
 Combined release and capture, allowing for instant or non-zero capture times, following Lindegren (1998) section 3.2.

 ### Instant capture
-For the simpler algorithm of release first then instant-capture.
+For the simpler algorithm of release first then instant capture.
 This is the primary model used by previous versions of ArCTIC.